soonaverse/soonaverse-lib/README.md

 Google Firestore stays in place to provide highly performant and scalable layer to read data.

 Two different tools exists:
-- Tangle Listener -> custom plugin connected with Hornet that streams near real-time information about Tangle into Google Firestore
+- Tangle Listener -> custom component connected with Hornet that streams near real-time information about Tangle into Google Firestore
-- Wasp Listener -> custom plugin connected to Wasp that streams near real-time information from the L2 chain into Google Firestore.
+- Wasp Listener -> custom component connected to Wasp that streams near real-time information from the L2 chain into Google Firestore.
 - Google Cloud Functions (serverless) -> Centralised contracts (typescript) that executes business processes and write results into Google Firestore

 Google Firestore is used in a similar way GraphQL would be used in other DeFi projects.
 Google Firestore is used instead of GraphQL due it's highly performant and scalable attributes.